miurahr/gradle-omegat-plugin/README.md

 ## Send patch

-It is recommend to send a pull request to github project as usual.
+It is recommended to send a pull request to github project as usual.

 ## Discussion